 10 Reasons to Use a Fixed Index Annuity

-How to Guarantee You Won’t Outlive Your Nest Egg
+A Strategy to Guarantee You Won’t Outlive Your Retirement Savings

-The following content is excerpted from our book, Momma’s Secret Recipe for Retirement Success,” by Dan Ahmad, Jim Files, and Jack Canfield, with contributions from multiple financial advisors across the US.
+This content is excerpted from our book, Momma’s Secret Recipe for Retirement Success,” by Dan Ahmad, Jim Files, Jack Canfield, and others.
+The contribution below is from Robert M. Ryerson, CFP, CITRMS, CLTC.

 Most of our clients share a common fear: running out of money in retirement.
-We tell them that there are at least ten compelling reasons to put some of their more serious money—money needed to produce guaranteed retirement income for life—into a fixed income annuity with an income rider.
-Below, we’ll go in-depth on each of these reasons.
+We often tell them that there are at least ten compelling reasons to consider putting some of their more serious money—money needed to produce guaranteed retirement income for life—into a fixed-income annuity with an income rider.
+Below, we’ll go in-depth on each of these fixed index annuity benefits.

 #1 – There’s No Other Product Like It